 Ahead of a proposed takeover by British Airways parent company IAG (BTN 11 November), Air Europa has further increased its connectivity with an extended codeshare deal with Brazil’s largest domestic airline by market share, GOL Linhas Aéreas.

 The current focus on new hotel development in the Middle East is continuing with Wyndham Hotels & Resorts accelerating its own regional expansion with the opening of two properties in Muscat.

-For the Christmas road test BTN has normally reviewed a car that was somewhat different from the run of the mill saloons, SUV’s and executive vehicles.
+For the end of year road test BTN has normally reviewed a car that was somewhat different from the run of the mill saloons, SUV’s and executive vehicles.
 In 2016 it was the Tesla S, and last year the Aston Martin DB11.

 The cruise industry will close 2019 with a new record of 30m passengers (2m ex UK) and 2020 will see 22 new ships, an incredible figure, which means practically two new ships a month.
 The sector is booming, with an order book of 112 ships until 2027.

 During the course of the year, a number of books that might interest readers have come our way.

 The following are but summary reviews but all can be recommended either as a gift to give or receive at this time of year.
 All are available from Crécy, our friendly transport book distributor.